shuishida/minerl_2022/README.md

 This repository contains our team solution for the MineRL BASALT 2022 Competition ("basalt" track)!
 This solution fine-tunes the "width-x1" models of OpenAI VPT for more sample-efficient training.

-You can find the "intro" track baseline solution [here](https://github.com/minerllabs/basalt-2022-intro-track-baseline).

 MineRL BASALT is a competition on solving human-judged tasks.
 The tasks in this competition do not have a pre-defined reward function: the goal is to produce trajectories that are judged by real humans to be effective at solving a given task.

 See [the AICrowd competition page](https://www.aicrowd.com/challenges/neurips-2022-minerl-basalt-competition) for further details on the competition.